Fundraise for us...

 She has worked on numerous home ABA programmes and has supported clients in mainstream schools and nurseries.

 Karolina received her BCBA accreditation in 2017, studying at the Florida Institute of Technology.
 As a keen yoga enthusiast, Karolina is also qualified to teach yoga to children with special needs and is keen to promote wellbeing of the mind as well as the body.

 Tracey has more than 15 years of experience working with children with autism and related language delays.
 Whilst at university, she worked as a tutor on a home programme for a young boy.

 After tutoring on two further ABA programmes, Tracey joined

-Rainbow School, an ABA school in London, staying there for 13 years, working her way up to senior supervisor/consultant.
+Rainbow School, an ABA school in London, working her way up to senior supervisor/consultant.